Straight flag: Russia

-In 2015, the Russian political party United Russia, of which the President of Russia Vladimir Putin was then part, introduced a straight pride flag to be displayed on the Peter and Fevronia Day (also known as the Day of Family, Love and Faithfulness).
+In 2015, the ruling Russian political party United Russia introduced a straight pride flag to be displayed on the Peter and Fevronia Day (also known as the Day of Family, Love and Faithfulness).
 It consists of a woman, a man and their three children with a hashtag saying #НастоящаяCемья ("#RealFamily") below.
 It was created as a response to the legalization of same-sex marriage in the United States earlier the same year.
 It has three variants, each representing one of the three colors of the flag of Russia.
 One portrays the family and text in red on a white background while the other two display the symbols in white on a red or blue field.

-France

 The French organization against same-sex marriage La Manif pour tous accused the party of plagiarism, as the flag it used was highly similar to the one used by United Russia, with the only differences being that the French organization's flag has two children and not three.
 However, Alexey Lisovenko, the then deputy head of United Russia in Moscow, stated that the design of the flag had been done with the approval of creators of La Manif pour tous flag.